Flexible Technology Solutions vs ‘Rigid’ Technology Solutions

 With the Enterprise market the first option is rarely going to be possible.
 Even if we stick to one particular sector there will be significant variations in how the internal processes work.
 For example, some companies grow aggressively by acquisition and as such will struggle to integrate all their new technologies they are constantly absorbing into a central/Shared Service function.
 Others will have a different growth strategy that will have resulted in completely different internal workings, they may even have just one ERP instance.
 A rarity, but it does happen.

 The second option could be accepted as a good option.
-But with this in mind, let’s consider the choice between the rigid option and the flexible and configurable option.
+But with this in mind, let’s consider the choice between the rigid option and the flexible technology and configurable option.

 The Rigid Option